 Veggie Stock Concentrate

-Toss squash on a baking sheet with sage, a drizzle of olive oil, and a pinch of salt and pepper.
+Toss squash on a baking sheet with chopped sage, a drizzle of olive oil, and a pinch of salt and pepper.
 Roast in oven until tender and browned, about 30 minutes, tossing halfway through.
 Meanwhile, bring 3 cups water and stock concentrate to a gentle simmer in a small pot.

 Heat a drizzle of olive oil in a large pan over medium heat.
 Add onion and cook, tossing, until softened, 5-6 minutes.
 Add garlic and cook until fragrant, about 30 seconds.
 Season with salt and pepper.